jharris1993/micropython-gigglebot/README.md

-docker image build -t gigglebot-micropython src docker container run --name gigglebot gigglebot-micropython docker container cp gigglebot:/src/gupy/build/firmware.hex build/ docker container cp gigglebot:/src/tmp/* build/
+docker image build -t gigglebot-micropython src docker container run --name gigglebot gigglebot-micropython docker container cp gigglebot:/src/gupy/build/firmware.hex build/ docker container cp gigglebot:/src/tmp/ build/
 ```

 This can take up to 5-8 minutes to finish so go grab a coffee.

 When it's done, a `firmware.hex` will show up in `build` directory.
-Among this firmware, `mpy` and `py` files of the libraries that get compiled into the firmware are present.
+In the `build` directory there's also going to be a `tmp` directory containing `mpy` and `py` files of the libraries that get compiled into the firmware.

-The last thing to do is to copy paste the firmware to the microbit.
+The last thing to do is to copy paste the `firmware.hex` to the microbit.